bensig/ffmpeg_batch_tools/README.md

 I built this because transcoding video with subtitles is a pain when I have to use After Effects or AVID.

-This is tested and working on several Ubuntu 16.04 systems.
+This is tested and working on several Ubuntu 16.04 systems**.
 (I was able to compile on Ubuntu 14 with different apt-get options since not all required packages were available.)

+** on Ubuntu please run 'sudo dpkg-reconfigure dash' and choose "NO" to use dash as the default shell script or the installer will fail.

 USAGE:

 sudo Install.sh - The installer script will download, compile, and install a version of ffmpeg for running these scripts as well as Google fonts for writing timecode onto your video.

 Burn timecode onto video: